arun2pratap/continuousLoading/README.md

-contniousLoading
+continuousLoading
 =================

 A wraper to jqGrid plugin to provide continous Loading till all the data get's loaded.

 ## Demo
-download contniousLoading_1.0.0 and run default.html inside demo folder
+download continuousLoading_1.0.0 and run default.html inside demo folder

 ##How to use:
 Use it the same was as the jqGrid with an additional parameter to continous loading